March 20, 2017

 - Use physics-based modelling.
 Physics-based modelling allows assets to be considered virtually under various conditions.
 For example, an aerospace company uses physics-based modelling to determine the difference in maintenance needs for jet aircraft engines that operate in a hot, harsh Middle East environment compared to those that operate in colder climates.
 These innovations are empowering industrial executives with real-time and predictive insights from data for better and faster decisions.

 Regardless of where you are on your digital journey, the time to set your sights on your digital future is now.
 Many of our clients across industrial sectors are already realizing gains that were unfathomable only a couple of years ago.
+For a more detailed look at core principles for leading in the next industrial revolution, see our strategy+business article.

 Follow Karim on Twitter at @KBibawi